Federated Ship Painters and Dockers Union: Alleged criminality and deregistration

 In the 1960s and 1970s the union was alleged to have criminal connections.

 In 1980 the union was subject to the Costigan Commission (officially entitled the Royal Commission on the activities of the Federated Ship Painters and Dockers Union), enquiring into its involvement with organised crime and tax evasion.

 The union was de-registered in 1993.
 Despite widespread allegations of criminality, the reason the union was de-registered was because it had fewer than 1,000 members.
 After the Industrial Relations Act 1988 was passed by the Hawke Government unions with fewer than 1,000 members had to show why, in the public interest, their existence should continue.
 Whilst the Dockers opposed the de-registration on principle it could not advance an argument to continue its existence, taking the Act into account.
 Before de-registration members of the Dockers had been transferred to what are now the Maritime Union of Australia and the AMWU.

 Several prominent former members were involved in the Melbourne gangland killings.
 Lewis Moran and Graham Kinniburgh were both former members and met on the Melbourne waterfront.
-Five persons who were members or associated with the Union were connected with the attempted robbery of Trans Australia Airlines Flight 454.